Non Parametric Statistics of Dynamic Networks with distinguishable nodes: Sparse Principal Components

 \begin{proposition}[Consistency of Principal Components] Given a stationary and ergodic sequence of random networks $\{\G_t, t \geq 1\}$, the empirical principal components as well as the principal components sets converge a.s. to their corresponding population versions. \end{proposition}

-\begin{example}\normalfont Distributions with spherical symmetry satisfy that there does not exist a principal direction, since all directions are equally informative.
-The distribution given in \eqref{expo} is one such example.
+\begin{example}\normalfont Distributions with spherical symmetry satisfy do not have a principal direction, since all directions are equally informative.
+The distribution given in equation \eqref{expo} is one such example.
 However, a mixture of two or more distributions of that form breaks the symmetry.
-Here we consider a mixture of 4 exponentials, whose centers are shown in Figure~\ref{compo} (A), to generate a sample of size 1000.
+Here we consider a mixture of 3 exponentials with the same $\lambda$, whose centers are shown in Figure~\ref{compo} (A), to generate a sample of size 1000.
 We consider equal costs for each link.
 The measure is